jaseknighter/flora/README.md

 ## W Integration
 ### Overview
-As of v0.4.0, Flora provides integration with Whimsical Raps' W/2 eurorack module.
+As of v0.4.0, Flora provides i2c integration with Whimsical Raps' W/2 eurorack module via Crow .
 All three modes, W/Tape, W/Syn, and W/Del, are supported.
 See the W/2 documentation on the [lines forum ](https://llllllll.co/t/mannequins-w-2-beta-testing/34091) about how each mode functions.

 Flora's integration with W/2 is accessed via the PARAMETERS>EDIT menu.
 Prior to accessing the parameters for a particular mode, W/2 must first be put into the proper mode.